 IPO Date: April 28, 2022

 Spun out from Takeda to focus solely on developing its proprietary norovirus vaccine, HilleVax initially garnered around $135 million from its IPO.
 If investor confidence has proven shaky since then, it could be because vaccine stocks traditionally produce poor ROIs.
 That said, norovirus affects 20 million people in the US each year, providing a large potential market.
-Unfortunately, with few exceptions (such as the coronavirus), few clinical trials succeed, so we may have to wait and see for this one.
+Unfortunately, with few exceptions (such as the coronavirus), few clinical trials succeed.
+XOMA Royalty acquired the company in September 2025, and HilleVax became a wholly owned subsidiary of XOMA Royalty.

 10. Amylyx Pharma